tree-hugger722/NLP_Final_Project/README.md

 Run all cells in `baseline_BOW.ipynb` and observe train, validation, and test results in the Jupyter Notebook.

-9) Run other baselines and student model + evaluate
+5) Run other baselines and student model + evaluate

+Run all cells in `run_models.ipynb`.
+This tokenizes and embeds the input data.
+Then, it runs the Logistic Regression with GloVE-embedded input and outputs train, dev, and test accuracy in the Jupyter Notebook.
+Next, it performs a grid-search to determine the hyper-parameters with the best performance for our baseline and student Deep Averaging Network Model.
+Finally, this code runs a number of evaluation calculations and produces plots based on the performance outcomes of the models.